-hieroglyph : transcription : transliteration : translation : alternative spellings : G a/AJ a aj (1) phonetic sign (2) neutral or male prefix AHIN ahiin (1) caiman (n) (2) lizard (n) AHIN-na, a-hi $\mathbf{AJAW}^{74}$ ajaw ajaaw?
+hieroglyph 72 : transliteration 73 : transcription 74 : translation 75 : alternative spellings 76 : a/AJ a aj (1) phonetic sign (2) neutral or male prefix 77 ACH?
+AT? ach at / aat (1) penis ACH?-cha, AT?-ti, AT?-ta AHIN? / AYIN? ahiin / ayiin (1) caiman (n) (2) lizard (n) a-AYIN/AHIN-na, AYIN/AHIN-na, AYIN/AHIN-ni AJAW 78 ajaw ajaaw?
 (1) lord (n) (2) king (n) AJAW-wa, a-AJAW, a-AJAW-wa, a-ja-wa AJAW ajaw ajaaw?
-(1) lord (n) (2) king (n) AJAW-wa, a-AJAW, a-AJAW-wa, a-ja-wa AJAW ajaw ajaaw?
+(1) lord (n) (2) king (n) AJAW-wa, a-AJAW, a-AJAW-wa, a-ja-wa AJAW ајаw ајааw?
 (1) lord (n) (2) king (n) AJAW-wa, a-AJAW, a-AJAW-wa, a-ja-wa

-&lt;sup>68 A given sign represented in this column is only one possible version of different spellings to be found in the Maya hieroglyphic corpus.
+72 A given sign represented in this column is only one possible version of different spellings to be found in the Maya hieroglyphic corpus.
 For example the word for "lord" or ajaw can be rendered in the following ways: AJAW, a-AJAW, AJAW-wa, a-AJAW-wa, and a-ja-wa.
 Use of different graphic forms, furthermore yields dozens of possible combinations, each representing distinct collocations (see alternative spellings in the rightmost column and see also chapter 7.
 Logograms]).
-The arrangement of this dictionary is based on alphabetical order of transliterations.
-When a particular hieroglyph is usually or always preceded with a possessive pronoun u-/y-, it is placed in parentheses: e.g. (y-)uk'ib.
+The arrangement of this dictionary is based on alphabetical order of transcriptions.
+When a particular hieroglyph is usually or always preceded with a possessive pronoun u-ly-, it is placed in parentheses: e.g. (y-)uk'ib.
 The alphabetical order thus follows the stem of the word rather than the most common (inflected or derived) appearance in the corpus.

-&lt;sup>69 This is a broad transcription that excludes analyzed/interpreted sounds (vowel length, glottal stops, and /h/'s [preconsonantal velar fricatives]) that are not inbuilt/inherent parts of hieroglyphs but were, conversely, indicated by harmony rules, grammatical inflection, and in the case of underspellings, provided by the native reader [see page 54 onwards]).
+73 This is a broad transliteration that excludes analyzed/interpreted sounds (vowel length, glottal stops, and /h/'s [preconsonantal velar fricatives]) that are not inbuilt/inherent parts of hieroglyphs but were, conversely, indicated by orthography rules, grammatical inflection, and in the case of underspellings, provided by the native reader [see page 63 onwards]).

-This is a narrow transliteration including reconstructed sounds (marked by [square brackets]) based either on historical, internal, or paleographic evidence.
+74 This is a narrow transcription including reconstructed sounds (marked by [square brackets]) based either on historical, internal, or paleographic evidence.

-This is really a gloss rather than translation (a gloss is a short general translation of a word or morpheme which does not take into account the context in which it occurs).
+75 This is really a gloss rather than translation (a gloss is a short general translation of a word or morpheme which does not take into account the context in which it occurs).
 Nonetheless, when several well-attested meanings exist, these are sorted (in the order of numerical ascendancy) from the most literal to the most figurative.
 The latter do (to a certain degree) take into consideration the various meaning that the contexts of wordscan potentially imbue them with.
 Abbreviations of grammatical category follow the expression in (parentheses): adj: adjective, adv: adverb, cn: composite noun, cop: copula, dem: demonstrative pronoun, ip: independent pronoun, iv: intransitive verb, ivd: intransitive verb (derived), n: noun, ncl: numeral classifier, num: numeral, part: particle, poss: possessive prefix, prep: preposition, prpo: pronominal (absolutive) postfix, prpr: pronominal (ergative) prefix, pv: positional verb, sp: stative participles, top: toponym, tv: transitive verb, tvd: transitive verb (derived).